 - Do not install the crack, keygen, or patches to any software.

 - Make sure Flash and Java are up to date.

 - Disable Automatic Login.

-- Create a standard User account (Non-Admin) for general usages.
+- Create a standard user account (Non-Admin) for general usage.

 Does your Mac Need Antivirus Software?

-Many Mac users are still misbelief that “MACs do not get viruses” which is completely wrong, Mac do get Malware however not all Malware are the virus, there is the difference between Malware and Virus.
+Many Mac users are still misbelief that “Macs do not get viruses,” which is entirely wrong, Mac does get Malware, however, not all Malware are virus, there is the difference between Malware and Virus.
 Mac Malware does not fit to be called a Virus, Virus is often taken as a general term to describe any external threat.

 The new and advanced Malware can easily bypass Mac’s inbuilt security which may possess different threats to your computer.

 Also, it is not possible to stay cautious every time you surf the web or install any software or do different computing tasks, as MACs are made to provide you fast and reliable computing operations.